Scholarships and University Fellowships

 As a member of the Council of Graduate Schools in the United States, the University of Louisville subscribes to the Resolution Regarding Scholars, Fellows, Trainees, and Graduate Assistants:

-Acceptance of an offer of financial support (such as a graduate scholarship, fellowship, trainee-ship, or assistantship) for the next academic year by a prospective or enrolled graduate student completes an agreement that both student and the School of Interdisciplinary and Graduate Studies expect to honor.
+Acceptance of an offer of financial support (such as a graduate scholarship, fellowship, trainee-ship, or assistantship) for the next academic year by a prospective or enrolled graduate student completes an agreement that both student and the Graduate School expect to honor.
 In that context, the conditions affecting such offers and their acceptance must be defined carefully and understood by all parties.

 Students are under no obligation to respond to offers of financial support prior to April 15; earlier deadlines for acceptance of such offers violate the intent of this Resolution.
 In those instances in which a student accepts an offer before April 15, and subsequently desires to withdraw that acceptance, the student may submit in writing a resignation of the appointment at any time through April 15.
 However, an acceptance given or left in force after April 15 commits the student not to accept another appointment without first obtaining a written release from any previously accepted offer.
 It is further agreed by the institutions and organizations subscribing to the above Resolution that a copy of the Resolution or a link to the URL should accompany every scholarship, fellowship, traineeship, and assistantship offer.

 A limited number of University fellowships may be awarded to outstanding students in the doctoral programs.
 These carry a generous stipend, health insurance, and full tuition remission.
-Nominations are made each spring to the Dean of the School of Interdisciplinary and Graduate Studies by the chairs of departments granting the doctorates.
-Students do not directly apply to the School of Interdisciplinary and Graduate Studies for these awards.
+Nominations are made each spring to the Dean of the Graduate School by the chairs of departments granting the doctorates.
+Students do not directly apply to the Graduate School for these awards.
 Students who wish to be considered for fellowships should abide by the graduate program's deadline for submitting application materials.